Mixing Norco and Alcohol

 - The development of relapse prevention skills, coping skills for stress, and other specialized skills to ensure a successful recovery.

 - A long-term aftercare treatment plan to keep the person engaged in successful recovery over the long term.

 If you’re concerned that the co-abuse of alcohol and Norco is impacting your health, or that of someone close to you, substance abuse treatment programs can help.
-Call us to speak with a treatment support advisor about your recovery options.
+Call us at to speak with a treatment support advisor about your recovery options.